 Unique Considerations

-- Health Hazards: Distressed properties often contain hazardous materials such as mold, asbestos, or lead paint.
-Always assess for these before beginning cleanup.
+- Safety Hazards: Distressed properties may contain hazardous materials such as mold, asbestos, or lead paint.
+Always assess the site for these dangers before beginning cleanup.

 Special Equipment